 Our holistic approach to ERP upgrades and implementation mean that the entire organization is considered in its processes and policies, as opposed to focusing only on individual components or isolated fixes.
 Dramatic improvements are made to help maximize the potential of the business, and then take full advantage of that potential in the form of tangible results.

-This more comprehensive, holistic, form of alignment extents from an organizations market, production and business strategies right down to the individual employee level.
+This more comprehensive, holistic, form of alignment extends from an organizations market, production and business strategies right down to the individual employee level.
 It encompasses three elements that we refer to as the goal, role and soul.

 The Goal, Role and Soul